HuntsmanCancerInstitute/MultiRepMacsChIPSeq/pysano/Readme.md

     alignment, `bam_partial_dedup`, `bam2wig`, and `Macs predictd`.
 Missing information is recorded as empty columns.

-- Plot Macs2 prediction PDFs
+- Plot Macs2 prediction PDFs (single-end only)

     Macs2 writes out its prediction as a R script, which can then be executed to generate a 2-page PDF report of the profile and shift correlations.
 Look at the